SuperbTUM/real-time-ReID-tracking/README.md

 # Real-time ReID Tracking w/.
 Strong Feature Extractor & GAN
 [Slides](https://docs.google.com/presentation/d/1cs5wEIcJWV5H6F5xnWDV0ikYf-uWuFvZj3byTBs4sMQ/edit#slide=id.p), Manuscript(Coming Soon...)

-## TODOs

-- [x] To work with latest YoloV8-DeepOCSort implementation towards a new benchmark(important!) and apply necessary changes on current repository.

-- [ ] To debug and tune a SPGAN model for synthetic image generation based on Market1501.

-- [x] To check if triplet loss w/. penalty is helpful in object re-identification/image retrieval/person search.

-- [ ] To work with sequential side information on ViT and Swin-transformer.

-- [x] To check whether background information is helpful with a hyperparameter to zoom, inspired by an ECCV18' paper.

 ## Introduction

 From Sort to OCSort, we are becoming aware that deep feature extractor is crucial in both re-identification and multiple object tracking.